Eliastik/page-shadow/README.md

 Or you can compile it yourself (see Compilation section).

 ### Changelog:

+### Version 2.7 (16/08/2019) :
+* Added the ability to create multiple custom themes instead of just one before;
+* Added Cloud backup in Backups and presets in Advanced settings;
+* Improved blacklist/whitelist with more blocking options (wildcard \*, regular expressions, etc.);
+* The whitelist now supports the same options as the blacklist, previously it only accepted domains;
+* Bug fixes and texts fixes.

 ### Version 2.6 (31/10/2018) :
 * Added the ability to set presets (max 5, which can be created from the advanced settings) to restore them later (via the extension menu, advanced settings or the right-click menu);